agusalex/python-flask-rest-api/README.md

 - Proper logging integrated with request ID for tracking, (so having a request context passed around)
 - Auth if needed
 - Kubernetes and deployment to the cloud if needed
+- Docker image build on CI and add CD?
 - Status and health endpoints
 - Adding typings to this project, though python does not require it, making it typed helps with ease of debugging and hardening